-Updated Apr 28, 2025 (Posted Jan 3, 2025)
+Updated May 23, 2025 (Posted Jan 3, 2025)

-According to Madrid's Department of Health, approximately 145 cases of hepatitis A, a 3-fold increase over average incidence, have been reported since early January 2025 in Madrid, primarily in men aged 25-44 years.
-The outbreak appears to have peaked.
+According to Madrid's Department of Health, more than 5 cases of hepatitis A per week have been reported since early May 2025.
+Approximately 185 cases, a 3-fold increase over average incidence, have been reported since early January 2025 in Madrid, primarily in men aged 25-44 years.
+The outbreak is past peak.
 Travelers going to risk areas should observe food and beverage precautions, hand hygiene (frequent, thorough handwashing), and safer-sex practices.
 Shoreland continues to recommend vaccination for certain high-risk populations going to Spain.
 Because of possible ongoing risk and the long incubation period of hepatitis A, vaccination should be considered (ideally within 2 weeks of potential exposure) for any unvaccinated or incompletely vaccinated traveler who has been in Spain in the past 2 months.